What is pancake day?

 Pancake day (Shrove Tuesday) has been celebrated in the UK Since the 16th century.
 Many towns also hold pancake day races!
 People race through the streets flipping pancakes in frying pans as they run to the finish line.
 Fancy dress is often worn.

 So now you know all about pancake day in the UK, but you’re missing the pancake based puns, right?
 I know, but don’t egg me on.
 I would just be milking it… So without further ado, it’s on to the delicious pancake recipes!
+I will show you how to make a traditional one for pancake day and then 4 delicious alternative recipes.

 2021 UK pancake day update!